Book Club (South - Virtual)

 There are many ways to improve your professional knowledge and skills.
 One way is to increase your knowledge by reading current and relevant project management books.
 We've created book clubs that are designed to be small discussion groups led by a facilitator.

-It's an informal group meeting for a Saturday morning where one person serves as the facilitator to guide and promote discussion.
+It's an informal group meeting for a Saturday morning breakfast and discussion.
+One person serves as the facilitator to guide and promote discussion.
 It is an excellent way to meet other chapter members and open a dialogue regarding trends and challenges experienced by those in project management roles.

 And, earn PDUs!

 There is no cost to attend this event.
-Attendees will be responsible for acquiring the book.
+Attendees will be responsible for acquiring the book and for covering their food/beverage costs at the restaurant.

 The facilitator will open the session and handle the meeting logistics.
 Using a book discussion outline, the group will discuss the selected book and upon completion will rate the book.
 This information is then uploaded to the chapter website.